 Radish is grown and consumed all over the world and is considered part of the human diet, even though it is not common among some populations.
 Its young tuberous roots can be eaten raw in salad or cooked as a vegetable.
 It has a pungent flavour and considered as an appetizer.
-The young leaves are can also cooked and eaten as vegetables.
-The preparations of radish are useful in for liver and gall bladder troubles.
-The roots, leaves, flowers and pods are active against gram-positive bacteria, urinary complaints, piles and gastrodynia.
+The young leaves are also cooked and eaten as vegetables.
+The preparations of radish are useful in liver and gall bladder troubles.
+The roots, leaves, flowers and pods are active against gram-positive bacteria,urinary complaints, piles and gastrodynia.
 Also, salt extracted from the root can be dried and burnt to white ash and can be used to mitigate stomach troubles (Satish, 2016).

 Most of the nutrients absorbed by plants come from organic matter.
-Therefore, the unique formulation of Kalli 100% organic fertilizer, which consists of animal and chicken wastes and earth based mineral resources like rock phosphate, lime, gypsum bentonite and-more\etc makes it very rich in nutrients content.
+Therefore, the unique formulation of Kalli 100% organic fertilizer, which consists of animal and chicken wastes and earth based mineral resources like rock phosphate, lime, gypsum bentonite and more makes it very rich in nutrients content.
 They provide rich sources of organic matter to be added to the soil for the growth of variety of crops.
-Thus, Kalli fertilizer as an organic fertilizer aims to serve society by can increasing increase income to famers through organic fertilization which revitalizes the soil and increase farm yields (Kalli, 2017).
+Thus, Kalli fertilizer aims to serve society by increasing income to famers through organic fertilization which revitalizes the soil and increase farm yields (Kalli, 2017).

 Global awareness for the hazard of long-term use of chemical fertilizer is growing and because of this, more and more farmers are shifting to organic fertilizer.
-Among the benefits of using fertilizers are include as follows; produce non-toxic food, lower-cost effective, better-increased fertility and of course a safer environment (Xicberg and Offcrmanna, 2002).
-The positive effects of organic fertilizers on growth and productivity of plants could be attributed to the effect of different organic fertilizers groups contained in them which increase the levels of extractable N, P, K, Fe, Zn and Mn as stated by (El-Karamany et al., (2000).
-This effect may minimize will reduce the amounts of chemical fertilizers used for farming and improve their application efficiency and subsequently avoiding lessen environmental pollution (Zeid et al., 2015).
+Among the benefits of using fertilizers are non-toxic food, lower cost, better fertility and of course a safer environment (Xicberg and Offcrmanna, 2002).
+The positive effects of organic fertilizers on growth and productivity of plants could be attributed to the effect of different organic fertilizers groups which increase the levels of extractable N, P, K, Fe, Zn and Mn as stated by El-Karamany et al., (2000).
+This effect may minimize the amounts of chemical fertilizers and improve their application efficiency and subsequently avoiding environmental pollution (Zeid et al., 2015).
 Low soil fertility among others is one of the major challenges in crop production.
-Hence, the The high cost of these (inorganic) fertilizers (Kummeling et al., 2008) has necessitated the need to search for less expensive and environmentally friendly fertilizer (Kummeling et al., 2008).
-Though, information is available on the conjunctive combined use of organic manures and inorganic fertilizers for improving soil fertility and crop yields (Meena et al., (2007).
-Singh and Kushwah (2006) reported that the effect of organic manures (Farm Yard Manure farmyard manure and compost) in -combination with inorganic fertilizers was more pronounced in potato compared with that of organic manures alone, and farm Farm yard manure was found more effective than compost in producing higher tuber yield in potato.
+Hence, the cost of these (inorganic) fertilizers (Kummeling et al., 2008) has necessitated the need to search for less expensive and environmentally friendly fertilizer.
+Though, information is available on the conjunctive use of organic manures and inorganic fertilizers for improving soil fertility and crop yields (Meena et al., (2007).
+Singh and Kushwah (2006) reported that the effect of organic manures (Farm Yard Manure and compost) in combination with inorganic fertilizers was more pronounced in potato compared with that of organic manures alone and farm yard manure was found more effective than compost in producing higher tuber yield in potato.
 This research study therefore was aimed at determining the effect of Kalli organic fertilizer on the growth and yield of radish.